wmac001/arc-overhang-orcaslicer-integration/README.md

 If you want to change generation settings: Open the Script in an editor, scroll to 'Parameter' section.
 Settings from PrusaSlicer will be extracted automaticly from the gcode.

 ## 5. Current Limitations
-1. Currently deletes all Bridge Infills if an Arc in Layer.
-Fixing in Progress.
-2. Some settings need to be taylored to your specific geometry, just like you adapt the settings in your slicer.
+1. Some settings need to be taylored to your specific geometry, just like you adapt the settings in your slicer.
 Details below.
 2. Code is slow on more complicated models, but is not optimized for speed yet.
 3. The Arcs are extruded very thick, so the layer will be 0.1-0.5mm thicker (dependend on nozzle dia) than expected =>if precision needed make test prints to counter this effect.